-Electric scooter sharing services have grown incredibly popular across the United States, and Washington, D.C. has seen a tremendous increase in the number of dockless scooters in the area.
+Electric and motor scooter sharing services have grown incredibly popular across the United States, and Washington, D.C. has seen a tremendous increase in the number of dockless scooters in the area.
 While these devices can be a convenient and ecologically friendly alternative to driving and public transportation, they are also drawing a fair amount of criticism for various reasons.
 Many people have also sustained injuries while riding electric scooters or from negligent scooter operators hitting them.
 If you or a loved one suffered such an injury recently, contact Koonz McKenney Johnson & DePaolis LLP today to schedule a free consultation with a DC e-scooter accident lawyer.

 Finding an experienced and skillful attorney to represent your interests is extremely important for anyone facing an e-scooter accident lawsuit.
 E-scooters are a relatively new technology, and our firm has the resources, experience, and skill to handle the most complex e-scooter cases in Washington, D.C.